ClodaghMurphy/MachineLearningandStatistics/Project2020/README.md

 ```
 For further information on how github works video guides are available here https://www.youtube.com/githubguides<br>

-## Z. How to run the jupyter notebook containing this project
+## How to run the jupyter notebook containing this project
 Jupyter Notebooks are a spin-off project from the IPython project.
 The name, Jupyter, comes from the programming languages that it supports: Julia, Python, and R.<br>
 It is an open source web application used to create and share documents that contain live code, equations, visualizations and text.<br>
 The Jupyter Notebook is a useful tool to learn Python language and also enables sharing of data and images in a very accessible way.<br>